11 Fast Facts About the New York City Marathon

 10. RUNNERS RAISE A SERIOUS PILE OF MONEY FOR CHARITY.

 Many runners are doing more than just getting in a good workout—they’re also raising money for a good cause.
-The 2014 running of the marathon helped raise a record $34.5 million for various charitable causes.
 One of these charities is named for Lebow, who passed away in 1994 following a fight with cancer.
 Since 1995, the charity that bears his name, Fred’s Team, has raised more than $70 million for New York’s Memorial Sloan Kettering Cancer Center.

 11. THE RACE HAS ONLY BEEN CANCELED ONCE.